Home > Yoga

 Curative Value

-• Yogic exercises cleanse your body, mind and consciousness by venting toxins from
+- Yogic exercises cleanse your body, mind, and consciousness by venting toxins from the body.

 Pranayam